Nouveau-Printemps/federated-webring/fediring-protocol.md

 ### Request federation

-To federate with a server, use the endpoint `/api/federation-inbox` and send with the `POST` method the data "FederationData".
+To federate with a server, use the endpoint `/api/federation-inbox` and send with the `POST` method the data *FederationData*.
 The type must be `federation/request`.
 The message is the reason of the request.